-- a) Residential Activity in the Business A, B and C Zones; - b) Residential Activity, for the purpose of custodial and site management, in the Business D, E and F Zones; - c) Visitor Accommodation in the Business A, B and C Zones; - d) Community Activity in the Business A, B and C Zones; - e) Recreational Activity (excluding shooting ranges) in the Business A, B and CZones; - f) Retail Activity (excluding service stations) in the Business A Zone, other than where specified as a Controlled, Discretionary or Non-Complying Activity - g) Retail Activity in the Business B Zone, other than where specified as a Non-Complying Activity, provided that: - retail display and sales shall be limited to single retail outlets, each with a minimum gross floor area of 500m2 located within buildings, except that this limitation shall not apply to:
+- a) Residential Activity in the Business A, B and C Zones; - b) Residential Activity, for the purpose of custodial and site management, in the Business D, E and F Zones; - c) Visitor Accommodation in the Business A, B and C Zones; - d) Community Activity in the Business A, B and C Zones; - e) Recreational Activity (excluding shooting ranges) in the Business A, B and CZones; - f) Retail Activity (excluding service stations) in the Business A Zone, other than where specified as a Controlled, Discretionary or Non-Complying Activity, provided that: - the maximum gross floor area of any individual retail tenancy shall not exceed 500m; - g) Retail Activity in the Business B Zone, other than where specified as a Discretionary Non-Complying Activity, provided that: - retail display and sales shall be limited to single retail outlets, each with a minimum gross floor area of 500m located within buildings, - except that this limitation shall not apply to:

-- service stations for which any indoor retail floor area shall not exceed 150m2 in area;

-- food and beverage outlets; - trade suppliers - Yard based suppliers. - lotto kiosk or café associated with and ancillary to supermarkets - h) Retail Activity in the Business C and D Zones, other than where specified as a Non-Complying Activity, provided that: - retail display and sales shall be limited to single retail outlets selling goods produced or processed on the site and may include only ancillary products to goods produced or processed on the site, each with a minimum gross floor area of 150m2 located within buildings, except that this limitation shall not apply to:
+- service stations for which any indoor retail floor area shall not exceed 150m in area; - food and beverage restaurants and take-away food outlets; - trade suppliers vehicle sales and other outdoor display and sales. - Yard based suppliers. - lotto kiosk or café associated with and ancillary to supermarkets - h) Retail Activity in the Business C Zone, other than where specified as a Non-Complying Activity, provided that: - the maximum gross floor area of any individual retail tenancy shall not exceed 750m2, except that this limitation shall not apply to: - service stations for which any indoor retail floor area shall not exceed 150m2 in area; - vehicle sales and other outdoor display and sales. - Ih) Retail Activity in the Business C and D and E Zones, other than where specified as a Non-Complying Activity, provided that: - retail display and sales shall be limited to single retail outlets selling goods produced or processed on the site and may include only ancillary products to goods produced or processed on the site, each with a minimum gross floor area of 150m located within buildings, except that this limitation shall not apply to: